MicrosoftDocs/xamarin-docs/docs/ios/tvos/get-started/index.md

 ---
-title: "Getting Started"
+title: "Getting Started with tvOS in Xamarin"
-description: "Learn how to install Xamarin support for tvOS and quickly get started in tvOS development." ms.prod: xamarin ms.assetid: 1A3D8211-A689-41D9-BCFE-AF8398992031 ms.technology: xamarin-ios
+description: "This document describes how to get started building tvOS apps with Xamarin.
+It links to an installation guide and a quick start guide." ms.prod: xamarin ms.assetid: 1A3D8211-A689-41D9-BCFE-AF8398992031 ms.technology: xamarin-ios